philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 **Documentation**

-Specify if your Note should be a SOAP, H&P, Discharge Summary, or Pre-op note.
+Specify if the Note should be a SOAP, H&P, Discharge Summary, or Pre-op note.

 **Context**

-Adapt Note for various contexts such as Dermatology, Pediatrics, Internal Medicine.
+Adapt Note for various contexts such as Dermatology, Pediatrics, and Internal Medicine.

 **Features**

-Request a list of initial history questions, a list of missing data, indicated physical exam maneuvers, and more.
+Request a list of items to generate such as initial history questions, a list of missing data, and indicated physical exam maneuvers.

 ---